dunglas/mercure/docs/getting-started.md

 eventSource.onmessage = e => console.log(e); // do something with the payload
 ```

 The `EventSource` class is available [in all modern web browsers](https://caniuse.com/eventsource).

-And for legacy browsers, [there are polyfills](ecosystem/awesome.md#useful-related-libraries).
+Although the native `EventSource` class is generally quite good, we recommend [Microsoft's `fetch-event-source` library](https://github.com/Azure/fetch-event-source) for advanced use cases, as it allows finer-grained error handling and supports authentication via the `Authorization` header.

 ## Closing Connection